covjson/specification/spec.md

 ```

 - The value of the type member MUST be `"Domain"`.
 - For interoperability reasons it is RECOMMENDED that a domain object has the member `"domainType"` with a string value to indicate that the domain follows a certain structure (e.g. a time series, a vertical profile, a spatio-temporal 4D grid).
 See the ["Common CoverageJSON Domain Types Specification"][domain-types], which forms part of this specification, for details.
-Custom domain types not part of this specification MAY be given by full URIs only.
+Custom domain types may be used as recommended in the section "Extensions".
 - A domain object MUST have the member `"axes"` which has as value an object where each key is an axis identifier and each value an axis object as defined below.
 - A domain object MAY have the member `"referencing"` where the value is an array of reference system connection objects as defined below.
 - A domain object MUST have a `"referencing"` member if the domain object is not part of a coverage collection or if the coverage collection does not have a `"referencing"` member.